amsathishkumar/selenium-demos/README.md

 * What are Generics?
 Generics are used to create Generic Classes and Generic methods which can work with different Types(Classes).

+###JAVA collection

+A Collection is a group of individual objects represented as a single unit.
+Java provides Collection Framework which defines several classes and interfaces to represent a group of objects as a single unit.

+The Collection interface (java.util.Collection) and Map interface (java.util.Map) are two main root interfaces of Java collection classes.